Connectivity structure and dynamics of nonlinear recurrent neural networks: Single-neuron heterogeneity

 Normalized activations exhibit the highest dimension.
 While scaling normalized activations by heterogeneous factors reduces dimension as expected, the magnitude of this reduction depends on whether $G_i$ or $G^\text{readout}_i$ is used, even when their distributions are identical.
 This occurs because neurons with the largest gains preferentially participate in the leading modes of the normalized activations.
 Further scaling these already-dominant neurons by their gains results in overrepresentation of these neurons compared to using random gains.
 Thus, the dimension of unnormalized activations is lowest, with the dimension of random-readout activations falling between those of the normalized and unnormalized activations.

 In experimental data analysis, it is common to normalize single-neuron activities to control for differences in firing rates across neurons.
 Our analysis implies that such normalization may not eliminate the effects of single-neuron heterogeneity on collective-activity properties.
-The persistence of these effects through normalization provides an experimental signature for distinguishing between heterogeneity that affects recurrent dynamics and heterogeneity that affects only the observed firing rates (e.g., in a circuit that is not recurrent at all).
+The persistence of these effects through normalization provides an experimental signature for distinguishing between heterogeneity that affects recurrent dynamics and heterogeneity that affects only the observed firing rates, for example, in a circuit that is not recurrent.